AF Miljøbase Vats tar imot de første delene av plattformen B11.

 Removal and recycling of H7

-When AF was commissioned to remove and recycle platform H7 from an area in the North Sea exposed to extreme weather, completely new methods were developed and patented for the easy installation of a lifting point on structures to be lifted offshore.
+When AF was commissioned to remove and recycle platform H7 from a North Sea location exposed to extreme weather, entirely new methods were developed and patented to enable the efficient installation of lifting points on offshore structures.

 Project status